AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

   ``git annex sync --content``)

-The biggest problems are that it can do everything, which makes documentation quite dense, and the documentation is not that great.
+The biggest problems are that it can do everything, which makes documentation quite dense, and the documentation can be hard to navigate.

 .. highlight:: shell-session